JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “It would have its effect on her mind,” he said gravely.
 “And I wish, for your sake, the thing had not happened.
-However, we have discovered that there WAS a predisposing influence against you–and there is one uncertainty cleared out of our way, at any rate.
+However, we have discovered that there _Was_ a predisposing influence against you–and there is one uncertainty cleared out of our way, at any rate.
 I see nothing more that we can do now.
 Our next step in this inquiry must be the step that takes us to Rachel.”